 The nominated individual is an important role for regulated providers, with a key relationship and responsibility to the Care Quality Commission (CQC).
-It’s important you are supported to meet your responsibilities.
+If you're a nominated individual, it’s important you're supported to meet your responsibilities.

-We’ve grouped the Skills for Care resources relevant to a nominated individual below, meaning you can always go straight to the information you need.
-Whether you combine your role with other duties (such as the registered manager role) or focus entirely on this responsibility, Skills for Care’s practical guidelines can help.
+We’ve grouped our resources relevant to a nominated individual below, meaning you can always go straight to the information you need.
+Whether you combine your role with other duties (such as the registered manager role) or focus entirely on this responsibility, our practical guidelines can help.

 Understand the standards and regulations in the sector

-Our Standards and legislation section of our website can deepen knowledge and help you to make sure your organisation complies with:
+We can help you deepen your knowledge and make sure your organisation complies with:

 - the Care Act – learning materials to help you and your organisation understand how to meet the legal requirements